shapeshed/jekyll.shapeshed.com/_posts/2007-07-12-dotted_lines_in_photoshop.md

 ---
 layout: post
 title: Dotted lines in Photoshop
-excerpt: Designing for the web in Photoshop has one thing missing - dotted lines.
+description: Designing for the web in Photoshop has one thing missing - dotted lines.
 Here's how to create dotted lines so you can show clients how links will look.
 categories: [Design, Photoshop]
 ---
 ## No dotted line preset